Anki Review

 Add-On Support

-Anki's functionality can be extended through a wide range of community-developed add-ons.
-These add-ons can introduce new features, enhance existing ones, or integrate Anki with other tools, providing users with a customizable and expandable learning platform.
+Anki's functionality can be extended through many community-developed add-ons.
+These add-ons can introduce new features, improve existing ones, or integrate Anki with other tools, providing users with a customizable and expandable learning platform.

 Open Source Community